kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

     only affect requests from workloads in the same Namespace as the Route.

     There is ongoing [GAMMA] work around the relationship between producer routes and consumer routes.

-Note also that it is not currently possible to define multiple consumer routes for the same Service in the same Namespace.
+One important note about Routes bound to Services is that multiple Routes for the same Service in a single Namespace - whether producer routes or consumer routes - will be combined according to the [Route merging rules].
+As such, it is not currently possible to define distinct consumer routes for multiple consumers in the same Namespace.

+For example, if the `blender` workload and the `mixer` workload both live in the `foodprep` Namespace, and both call the `oven` workload using the same Service, it is not currently possible for `blender` and `mixer` to use HTTPRoutes to set different timeouts for their calls to the `oven` workload.
+`blender` and `mixer` would need to be moved into separate Namespaces to allow this.

 [Ana]:/concepts/roles-and-personas#ana
 [producer route]:/concepts/glossary#producer-route